 Air Force colonel tells crew they failed America because they nixed an unsafe training mission

-Category: News & PoliticsVia: flynavy1 • one week ago • 11 comments
+Category: News & PoliticsVia: flynavy1 • last year • 11 comments

 By: David Roza (MSN)

 An Air Force commander took serious heat from airmen on social media this weekend for berating his crew when they decided not to fly a training mission in dangerous conditions.
 In a leaked audio recording of a meeting with his subordinates, Col. Gary Donovan, the commander of the operations group for the 552nd Air Control Wing at Tinker Air Force Base, Oklahoma, can be heard expressing his "chasm" of disappointment to subordinates because a training mission was cancelled last Wednesday.

 "At no point in my mind did I think I would walk in and find out that America's Wing, the operational heartbeat of the command and control enterprise for the free world, would show up and say 'I can't execute this mission,'" Donovan told his subordinates at the July 14 meeting, according to an audio recording that was first shared on the popular Facebook page Air Force amn/nco/snco on Sunday.